void-linux/void-docs/src/installation/live-images/guide.md

 Advanced users may use GPT but will need to [create a special BIOS partition](./partitions.md#bios-system-notes) for GRUB to boot.

+The root file system needs a partition of type `Linux filesystem` which will be mounted at `/`.

 See the [Partitioning Notes](./partitions.md) for more details about partitioning your disk.